 Many people turn forty and find that having had no issues with their vision in the past, they’re now squinting when they read.
 A number of conditions can affect vision around middle age, including presbyopia, cataracts, and glaucoma.
 This is much more difficult to prevent, but it can be treated.
 If you feel your vision is significantly changing, talk to your doctor as soon as possible.
 The likes of presbyopia can be easily treated by wearing glasses.

 Plantar Fasciitis arises when the ligaments in your feet tear due to pressure, resulting in an awful pain in your heel.
-An extremely simple way of preventing this condition is to provide extra support to your feet through having comfortable and supportive shoes.
+An extremely simple way of preventing this condition is to provide extra support to your feet by having comfortable and supportive shoes.
 So, look around for the best shoes for plantar fasciitis and start caring for your feet more.

 Arthritis is not just one condition, but a whole range of different conditions affecting joints in different parts of the body.
 Osteoarthritis is the most common, occurring when the cartilage begins to wear away in the joints.
 Rheumatoid arthritis is another common type, an autoimmune disease leading to inflammation of the joints.
 This type of arthritis is often treated with steroids and other anti-inflammatory drugs.

 A major digestive issue to look out for is GERD or Gastroesophageal Reflux Disease.
-GERD affects the esophageal sphincter leading to heartburn and reflux, which can lead to discomfort and a loss of appetite.
+GERD affects the oesophagal sphincter leading to heartburn and reflux, which can lead to discomfort and a loss of appetite.
 Antacids can help to soothe an upset stomach, but switching to a mild diet is a healthier option.

 Tooth and Gum Disease

 Memory loss is common in older age and often irreversible.
 Medical science is making leaps and bounds in the early identification, prevention, and treatment of memory loss and Alzheimer’s disease.
 Keeping the mind active can be a big help in staying sharp.
 It’s like a muscle, you can use it or lose it.
 Taking up a hobby like crossword puzzles, Sudoku or just reading more can be a big help in fighting memory loss.